 - resources that may assist you to find and keep a job.

 The Australian Network on Disability website contains a raft of useful information for job seekers.
 It also lists member organisations that encourage applications from job seekers with a disability.
 Some of these are employers who offer graduate programs and actively recruit on our campus.

 Paid work experience programs available to students with a disability are advertised on the "Stepping Into..." page on the Australian Network on Disability.

 The Willing and Able Mentoring (WAM) Program matches job seekers or tertiary students who have a disability with Mentors in leading organisations in the job seekers/students' field of interest for a series of approximately eight one to two-hour discussion meetings.

 The Choosing Your Path website addresses the challenges and choices of people with disabilities and employers around the matter of disclosure

-Download the audio on How He Did It – an interview with University of Sydney alum Dr Rob Silberstein on how he’s managed his career and disability – at the Workshop Slides and Handouts page.
+Download the audio on How He Did It: Rob Silberstein and his successful career in law – an interview with University of Sydney alum Dr Rob Silberstein on how he’s managed his career and disability.